mrshadab/branding-kickoff/2-DesignScenarios/README.md

 >“Can you draw my logo in 10 perpendicular lines with red & transparent ink?
 Also, can you draw it in a form of a kitten?” - A Nightmare Client

-(No pun intended, But just incase you totally don't get it: https://www.youtube.com/watch?v=BKorP55Aqvg)
+No pun intended, But just incase you totally don't get it: [Watch it!](https://www.youtube.com/watch?v=BKorP55Aqvg)

 In this section, we'll discuss some of the common pitfalls and scenarios that would happen incase things would not go exactly as planned.